kelvindecosta/heimdall/README.md

   python main.py preprocess
   ```

-  > This command preprocesses the dataset specified by `CHOICE`.
+  > This command preprocesses the dataset specified by `DATASET_CHOICE`.
   > Tiles of size `INPUT_SIZE` are created from the larger images and labels.